 By: A. H. Kopelman, Ph.D.

 Site monitoring is conducted at one or more specific haul out sites.
 Detailed observations are collected as part of a long term behavioral study to better understand feeding, mating and social organization of seals.
 This project includes recording the age and sex structure of a group of seals, and the specific interactions of particular individuals based upon recurrent observations of the displays and other interactions, as well as potential human harassment of seals.

-CRESLI's Seal Research Program includes photo-identification of harbor and grey seals using high resolution DSLR cameras.
+CRESLI's Seal Research Program includes photo-identification of harbor and gray seals using high resolution DSLR cameras.
 This is the only such study in NY, and longest running and most comprehensive one of just a few on the east coast of the US.